oceanprotocol/contracts/README.md

  An automated DT staking and vesting contract which helps with initial DT distribution and price stability. more info on how it works: (link to Side staking blog)

-- Roles Administration: there are now multiple roles for a more flexible administation both at NFT and ERC20 levels.

 - Help Ocean community: if Ocean is not the basetoken, Ocean Community will receive 1% swap fee on pools or fixed price exchange.
 Detailed information: (link to blog post on ocean community monetization)

-Flexibility:
+#### Flexibility

+- Roles Administration: there are now multiple roles for a more flexible administation both at NFT and ERC20 levels.

 - Key-value store in the NFT contract : NFT contract can be used to store custom key-value pairs (ERC725Y standard)